-A Four Week Workshop for Healing Fee: $100
+A Two Week Workshop for Healing August 21st & 28th $40

-Week 2: Understanding Your Unique Experience Loss and grief are unique to each of us.
 There is no particular “formula” for healing.
-This week we’ll explore the key components that make up the experience of loss and your particular needs.
+Your experience of grief is unique to you.
 Was your experience sudden or prolonged?
-Was it recent or long ago?
+Is it recent or long ago?
 Your gender, age, religious beliefs, and other factors all affect your experience.
-These will be explored in depth to give you a greater understanding of your experience and taking you out of the swirl of grief.
+These will be explored in depth to give you a greater understanding of your experience, taking you out of the swirl of grief.

 Amy DiSanto has over 30 years experience as a Certified Spiritual Director and Group Facilitator.
 She has most recently studied under Dr. Alan Wolfelt at the Center For Loss and Transformation with a Certificate in Death & Grief Studies.
 Amy offers one-on-one Spiritual Direction counseling in person in Jackson WY, and online around the world.